-CREATE VIEW creates a non-materialized view, which only provides an alias
+CREATE VIEW defines a non-materialized view, which simply provides an alias

 |TEMP / TEMPORARY||Mark the view as temporary.|

 |OR REPLACE||If a view exists with the same name, replace it with the view defined in this statement.
 You cannot replace views that other views depend on, nor can you replace a non-view object with a view.|

 |IF NOT EXISTS||If specified, do not generate an error if a view of the same name already exists.

 If not specified, throw an error if a view of the same name already exists.
 (Default)